hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 ```

 The Fast-Aggregation consists of three phases represented by three methods:

 - `accumulate()`,
 - `combine`,
-- `aggreagate`.
+- `aggregate`.

 There are also two callbacks:

 - `onAccumulationFinished()` called when the accumulation phase finishes.
 - `onCombinationFinished()` called when the combination phase finishes.

-These callbacks enables releasing state that might have been initialised and stored in the Aggregator - to reduce the network traffic.
+These callbacks enable releasing the state that might have been initialized and stored in the Aggregator - to reduce the network traffic.

 Each phase is described below.